glorymary96/Robustness-of-Democratic-Electoral-Process/README_Python_codes/README_Multiparty_robustness_single_ordering.md

 The final results are saved in a folder named 'MULT_ORD'.

 1. Multiparty_ordering_'+str(Num_party)+'.npz' : The file with all necessary details, named as per the number of parties involved in the election.
 The files contain,
-   1. Effort : the effort needed to change the election outcome using Plurality system (matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties-1))
+   1. Effort : the effort needed to change the election outcome using Plurality system (matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties-1)).
    2. e_range : $\epsilon$ values (a vector of size number of $\epsilon$ values considered).
-   3. NUM_VOTES : number of votes of each party without any external influence using Plurality system(matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties))
+   3. NUM_VOTES : number of votes of each party without any external influence using Plurality system(matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties)).
-   4. NUM_AGENTS_INFLUENCED : the number of agents influenced needed to change the election outcome using the Plurality system (matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties-1))
+   4. NUM_AGENTS_INFLUENCED : the number of agents influenced needed to change the election outcome using the Plurality system (matrix of dimension (Number of simulations, number of $\epsilon$ values, number of parties-1)).